julianyulu/WireMag/README.md

 # WireMag
-WireMag is a C++ library for calculating the magnetic field in 3D space with arbitrary wire shape.
+WireMag is a C++ library for calculating the magnetic field in 3D space generated current in arbitrary wire shape.

 ## Compile
 This library uses CMake for compliation, by default using g++ (C11).
 To compile, make a new folder in the package directory: